Friday, July 29, 2022

 The results for all three age groups demonstrated only a limited ability to distinguish the genuine from the altered photos.
 In the data analyses, all three age groups showed a bias toward declaring a photo as altered.
 This is to be expected since the participants were alerted to the use of digital manipulation.
 In the real world, absent such alerts and with higher time pressure, we might expect a bias toward accepting photographic evidence as genuine.

 Before completing the task, some of the participants in each of the age groups had been shown a one-minute video illustrating use of the manipulation techniques.
-This proved to be helpful, improving the discrimination accuracy among the young and middle-aged participants.
+This proved to be helpful, improving the discrimination accuracy by the young and middle-aged participants.

 Being presented the video did not reliably improve accuracy among the older participants.
 Further, there were differences between the older adults and the other two groups in sensitivity to the four types of photo manipulation techniques.
 This indicates that older adults might need training distinctive in duration or details to help them avoid making poor decisions because of persuasive photo falsehoods.